thedeadfish59/lenovo_z50-70_hackintosh/README.md

 -Limitations with this EFI:
 - Boot Chime is broken (its WIP, will fix)
-- Cant boot to Windows, had to find a way to avoid acpi patching for win10

 N.B: I have whitelisted my bios to disable wifi card restriction, so that i can use any wifi card i want, and with this efi, am using Intel WiFi 7260 card, now it supports Bluetooth WiFi and AirDrop and more